sangres.com

 and bring you a larger version of that photo.

-The old Reilly Canyon Schoolhouse Cattle in Berwind Canyon Foundation and wall in Berwyn Canyon Downtown in old Ludlow The old Ludlow Schoolhouse
+The old Reilly Canyon Schoolhouse Cattle in Berwind Canyon Foundation and wall in Berwind Canyon Downtown in old Ludlow The old Ludlow Schoolhouse

-another foundation in Berwyn Canyon The Memorial for the Ludlow Massacre an old homestead another old homestead More buildings in Berwyn Canyon
+another foundation in Berwind Canyon The Memorial for the Ludlow Massacre an old homestead another old homestead More buildings in Berwind Canyon

-More from Berwyn Canyon an old homestead east of Gulnare another old homestead
+More from Berwind Canyon an old homestead east of Gulnare another old homestead